Paul Simon: Early life and education

 Simon was born on October 13, 1941, in Newark, New Jersey, to Hungarian-Jewish parents.
 His father, Louis (1916–1995), a professor of education at the City College of New York, was a double bass player and dance bandleader who performed under the name Lee Sims.
 His mother, Belle (1910–2007), was an elementary-school teacher.
 In 1945, his family moved to the Kew Gardens Hills section of Flushing, Queens, in New York City.

-The musician Donald Fagen described Simon's childhood as that of "a certain kind of New York Jew, almost a stereotype really, to whom music and baseball are very important.
+Steely Dan's Donald Fagen described Simon's childhood as that of "a certain kind of New York Jew, almost a stereotype really, to whom music and baseball are very important.
 I think it has to do with the parents.
 The parents are either immigrants or first-generation Americans who felt like outsiders, and assimilation was the key thought—they gravitated to black music and baseball, looking for an alternative culture."
 Simon said Fagen's description was not far from the truth.
 He described his father as funny and smart, but said he worked late and did not see his children much.
 He recalls hearing "Gee" by The Crows on Make Believe Ballroom: "It was really the first thing I heard on there that I liked.
 And it was really the first time I heard rock and roll."
 He tried to explain to his father the feeling he got hearing "Earth Angel": "My father was a very good musician.
 And he comes from an era of very sophisticated music.
 Big bands, and Sinatra ...
 He didn't buy it.
 But I love that record".

 Simon met Art Garfunkel when they were 11 years old and performed together in a production of Alice in Wonderland for their sixth-grade graduation.
 The two began singing together at age 13, occasionally performing at school dances.
 At age 12 or 13, Simon wrote his first song, "The Girl for Me", for him and Garfunkel to perform.
 According to Simon, it became the "neighborhood hit".
 His father wrote the words and chords on paper for the boys to use, and that paper became the first officially copyrighted Simon and Garfunkel song.
 It is now in the Library of Congress.
 In 1957, in their mid-teens, they recorded the song "Hey, Schoolgirl" under the name "Tom & Jerry", a name given to them by their label, Big Records.
 The single reached number 49 on the Billboard charts.

 After graduating from Forest Hills High School, Simon majored in English at Queens College and graduated in 1963.
 Garfunkel studied mathematics education at Columbia University in Manhattan.
-Simon was a brother in the Alpha Epsilon Pi fraternity, and attended Brooklyn Law School for one semester in 1963.
+Simon was a brother in the Alpha Epsilon Pi fraternity and attended Brooklyn Law School for one semester in 1963.